Thunderball (film): Contemporary reviews

-Upon its release, the film received generally positive reviews.
-Dilys Powell of The Sunday Times remarked after seeing the film that "The cinema was a duller place before 007."
+The film received generally positive reviews.
+Dilys Powell of The Sunday Times remarked that "The cinema was a duller place before 007."
 David Robinson of the Financial Times criticised the appearance of Connery and his effectiveness to play Bond in the film, remarking: "It's not just that Sean Connery looks a lot more haggard and less heroic than he did two or three years ago, but there is much less effort to establish him as connoisseur playboy.
 Apart from the off-handed order for Beluga, there is little of that comic display of bon viveur-manship that was one of the charms of Connery's almost-a-gentleman 007."

 Bosley Crowther of The New York Times found the film to be more humorous than its previous instalments and felt "Thunderball is pretty, too, and it is filled with such underwater action as would delight Capt.
 Jacques-Yves Cousteau."
 He further praised the principal actors and wrote "[t]he color is handsome.
 The scenery in the Bahamas is an irresistible lure.
 Even the violence is funny.
 That's the best I can say for a Bond film."
-Variety felt Thunderball was a "tight, exciting melodrama in which novelty of action figures importantly."
-Philip K. Scheuer, reviewing for the Los Angeles Times, was less impressed with the film writing, "It is the same as its predecessors, only more–too much of everything, from sudden desire to sudden desire."
+Variety felt Thunderball was a "tight, exciting melodrama in which novelty of action figures importantly".
+Philip K. Scheuer, reviewing for the Los Angeles Times, was less impressed, writing: "It is the same as its predecessors, only more–too much of everything, from sudden desire to sudden desire."
 Additionally, he wrote: "The submarine sequences are as pretty as can be in Technicolor, featuring besides fish and flippered bipeds, all sorts of awesome diving bells and powered sea sleds – not to mention an arsenal of lethal spear guns.
-If I could have just known more than half the time what, precisely, they were doing, the effect could have been prettier yet."
-Time magazine applauded the film's underwater photography, but felt the "script hasn't a morsel of genuine wit, but Bond fans, who are preconditioned to roll in the aisles when their hero merely asks a waiter to bring some beluga caviar and Dom Pérignon '55, will probably never notice.
+If I could have just known more than half the time what, precisely, they were doing, the effect could have been prettier yet."Time magazine applauded the film's underwater photography, but felt the "script hasn't a morsel of genuine wit, but Bond fans, who are preconditioned to roll in the aisles when their hero merely asks a waiter to bring some beluga caviar and Dom Pérignon '55, will probably never notice.
 They are switched on by a legend that plays straight to the senses, and its colors are primary."
-Clifford Terry of the Chicago Tribune felt the dialogue was "so bad, it's great" and highlighted Auger as "probably the most genteel of all the Bond babies to date."
-Overall, he felt the film belonged to Connery, writing he "throws out those incredible lines without so much as batting a steely-cold eye."
+Clifford Terry of the Chicago Tribune felt the dialogue was "so bad, it's great" and highlighted Auger as "probably the most genteel of all the Bond babies to date".
+Overall, he felt the film belonged to Connery, writing he "throws out those incredible lines without so much as batting a steely-cold eye".